Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/requirements/use-case-descriptions.md

 1. Moderator is unsure if response is appropriate
 2. Moderator flags response for review by another moderator or community manager
 3. Final approval or denial is made

+## Use Case 10: Slack Bot bans User from Prompting

+### As a slack bot I want to be able to prevent unwanted prompts, so that I can ensure users that break community guidelines are discouraged from doing so.

+Actor: Slack Bot
+Triggering Event: Slack Bot detects that a user has violated community guidelines or engaged in unauthorized behavior.

+Normal Flow:
+1. Slack Bot monitors user behavior within the Slack community, looking for violations of community guidelines.
+2. Slack Bot identifies a user who has violated the guidelines.
+3. Slack Bot sends a warning notification to the user about the guideline violation.
+4. If the user continues to violate guidelines, Slack Bot bans the user from receiving prompts.
+5. Slack Bot logs the ban action and the reason for the ban, then puts the User on a blacklist.